jaanga/jaanga.github.io/cookbook-html/templates/bloder/readme.md

 ## Things to Do / Road Map

+* Write header and footer in Showdown?
 * Add links to blog tags
 * Enable multiple tags in post titles
-* load Showdown from bloder
+* Load Showdown from Bloder
 	* Or will this slow things down
 	* Note: Showdown has frequent updates
-* Add copyright notice
 * Add Code Edit View to this read me

 ### Big Picture